AlexW00/clockwork/docs/manual.md

 - This button controls the type of the frequency.
   - `Hz` means, that the frequency is measured in Hertz.
   - `ms` means, that the frequency is measured in milliseconds.
+  - `bpm` means, that the frequency is measured in beats per minute.

 ##### Trigger Type